South African Anti-apartheid Icon Andrew Mlangeni Dies - UrduPoint

 Mlangeni served 26 years behind bars before his release.

-With the advent of democracy, Mlangeni served as a member of parliament under the now-ruling ANC from 1994 to 1999.
+With the advent of democracy in 1994, Mlangeni served two decades in parliament under the now-ruling ANC until he retired in 2014.

 He was awarded the Isithwalandwe Seaparankwe, the ANC's highest honour, in 1992.